tanzilamohita/DeepCGP/README.md

 We introduce DeepCGP which can compress genome-wide polymorphism data and predict phenotypes of rice from that compressed information.
 The DeepCGP model consists of two parts: (i) an autoencoder model based on deep neural networks to compress genome-wide polymorphism data, and (ii) a Random Forest regression model to predict phenotype from that compressed information.
 To demonstrate the usage of this model, we apply two real genomic datasets with genotypes and phenotypes measured in Rice.
 We show that the DeepCGP model can achieve up to 99% prediction accuracy after 98% compression.
 Our model DeepCGP outperforms state-of-the-art methods in both compression and prediction.

+Availability of Datasets: You can access the dataset from [here](https://drive.google.com/drive/folders/1Fyws-1A8AH7Nt6jKAokxbMGNh1S3KSkx?usp=sharing).

 ---
 ---
 For the implementation, we use PyCharm IDE.